-- 1. Developing analytical skills of the students to address any specific structural related problems. - 2.
-Select suitable experimental method to solve the structural engineering problems. - 3.
-Execution of the project using suitable techniques - 4.
-On completion of the project work students will be in a position to take up any research and challenging practical problem for finding better solutions. - 5.
-To take up any research and challenging practical problem for finding better solutions. - 6.
-To provide a clear idea of his/her area of work and they are in a position to carry out the work in a systematic way.
+- To take up any research and challenging practical problem for finding better solutions. - To provide a clear idea of his/her area of work and they are in a position to carry out the remaining phase II work in a systematic way.

-At the end of the course, the students will be able to
+At the end of the course, students will demonstrate the ability to

-- 1. Identify the problem by analyzing the gap through literature survey - 2.
-Conduct the experimental work to solve structural engineering problems - 3.
-Validate the experimental results using simulation models - 4.
-Write a technical report related to selected topic - 5.
-Present outcome of the study with the help of ppt. - 6.
-Manage any type of design and construction projects.
+- 1. Identify a topic for study and carry out literature survey - 2.
+Write a technical report related to selected topic - 3.
+Present outcome of the study with the help of ppt.